tenforward/lxcing/README.md

 The lxcing is a tool for creating and starting lxc container.
 The created container mounts most part of the host filesystem as own rootfs using bind mount.

-At this moment, it is for application container.

 ## Requirements

 * [LXC](https://linuxcontainers.org/lxc/)